UCSC-Treehouse/dngds-pipelines/README.md

 # UPD Pipelines
-Tooling to run primary, secondar and tertiary pipelines for the UCSC Undiagnosed Pediatric Disease Center
+Tooling to run primary, secondary and tertiary pipelines for the UCSC Undiagnosed Pediatric Disease Center

 ## Requirements
 linux, make and docker